[PROJECT] A Dozen Chargers in the Lab

 Expected/Actual Output

-- 20V, up to 3.25 A (to reach max power of 65W) And it also supports:
+- 20V, up to 3.25 A (to reach max power of 65W)

 - 5V, up to 3 A